WebexCC-SA/LAB-2256/docs/module_1/module_1.markdown

     Admin links,** and choose **Microsoft Teams Admin Center**.
 Login with <cholland@cbXXX.dc-YY.com> and **dCloud123!**, if prompted.

-    > **NOTE:** *You need to Replace XXX, YY (in domain name) & AAAA (in password) with your session-specific details.
+    > **NOTE:** *You need to Replace XXX, YY (in domain name) with your session-specific details.
 If you haven't already done as explained in Accessing your lab section, go to Lab_info.txt file located on your **workstation 1** and copy the domain and password.*

 2. Once logged into the **Microsoft Teams admin center,** on the left side pane, go to **Voice** \> **Direct Routing**.
 On the Direct